vergiliu/vergiliu.github.io/_drafts/lean-startup.md

 The Dropbox example where a “how does it work” video became the MVP that went through the features - sync made easy - but at the same time the leap-of-faith was the assumption that similar products where too difficult to use.
 - Food on the table story - “concierge” approach - one customer initially interacted directly with the founder in order to get an insight in building the product.
 - Use the so called "Innovation accounting" for the startup as an accounting method

+Going over the Toyota manufacturing setup of small batches, introduced after ww2 when Japanese companies couldn't get hold of a lot of capital in order to compete with the us manufacturers.
+They were using small batches and same machines to produce different types of components also the production line can be easier interrupted if something went wrong or components had issues.
+Toyota became largest car manufacturer in weep 2008
+Large batch death spiral which incurs further penalties as the batches advance through the build process, and when even the slightest delays build up.
+Training new hires through a gradual developing cycle pays off in the end especially of looking at longer term costs/bugs/delays
+Use the 5 why's technique to get to the root cause of the problems.